prebid/prebid.github.io/dev-docs/bidders/taboola.md

 ### Prebid Server

-Please provide to your relevant Taboola contact person the prebid server host domain, so we whitelist it before the integration starts.
+Please provide to your relevant Taboola contact person the prebid server host domain, so we enable it before the integration starts.

 ### First Party Data